Metaphors and Imagery in E.B. White's "Once More to the Lake":

 Playing with Words: Changing Word Forms:

-Learn how to turn words into other words in this interactive tutorial.
-You'll learn tips for transforming nouns into verbs, verbs into adjectives, adjectives into adverbs, and much more!
+Learn how to transform words into other words, including nouns into verbs, verbs into adjectives, adjectives into adverbs, and much more with this interactive tutorial.

 Vocabulary Mastery :